Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Examples

 \section{Examples}

-The main DLMC application is for expensive likelihoods such as ODE or PDE.
-We can simulate this by synthetically creating expensive model evaluations, but in most examples we will compare the performance in terms of the number of likelihood evaluations.
+The main DLMC application is for expensive likelihoods.
+We can simulate this by synthetically creating expensive model evaluations, but will also compare the performance in terms of the number of likelihood evaluations.
 The implementation of DLMC requires NF and particle evolution.
-For NF we use SINF, which has very few hyper-parameters \citep{dai2021sliced}, is fast, and is iterative, so the number of layers $L$ can be chosen based on cross-validation, where we set aside 20\% of the samples, and iterate until validation data start to diverge from the training data.
+A discussion of implementation details can be found in Appendix \ref{app: dlmc_algo}.
+For NF we use SINF, which has very few hyper-parameters \citep{dai2021sliced}, is fast, and iterative.
+The number of layers $L$ can be chosen based on cross-validation, where we set aside 20\% of the samples, and iterate until validation data start to diverge from the training data.
+However, for the $d=1000$ Gaussian (Section \ref{sec: ill_gauss}) we fix $L=5$.
 Typical SINF training time is of order seconds on a CPU.

 The implementation of particle evolution requires us to specify the learning rate for the particle updates.
-At each iteration, we take Adagrad updates in the $\nabla(U(\bi{x})-V(\bi{x}(t)))$ direction.
+At each iteration, we take Adagrad updates in the $\bi{\nabla}(U(\bi{x}(t))-V(\bi{x}(t)))$ direction \citep{JMLR:v12:duchi11a}.
 We use learning rates between $0.001$ and $0.1$, with smaller learning rates being more robust for targets with complicated geometries such as funnel distributions.

 In our plots we focus on the quality of marginal posteriors, because that is typically the primary goal of Bayesian inference.
-To quantify the quality of the posteriors numerically we follow \cite{hoffman2019neutra} and show the squared bias of the relative variance versus wall clock time or number of gradient evaluations.
+To quantify the quality of the posteriors numerically we follow \cite{hoffman2019neutra} and show the squared bias of the second moment versus wall clock time or number of gradient evaluations.
 The precision of this number is limited by the effective number of samples (ESS).
-Here we choose bias squared of 0.01 as sufficient in terms of posteriors, and corresponds for a Gaussian distribution to ESS of 200.
+Here we choose bias-squared of 0.01 as sufficient in terms of posteriors, and corresponds for a Gaussian distribution to an ESS of 200.
 The number of particles $N$ is a hyperparameter that must exceed this ESS.
-We choose to start with $N=200$, and we verify the results by doubling it.
-In some examples this requires to increase the number of particles up to 5000.
-Overall we find there is a tradeoff between number of particles and number of iterations, such that starting with a larger number of particles does not always imply a higher overall computational cost.
+Overall we find there is a tradeoff between number of particles and number of iterations, such that starting with a larger number of particles does not always imply a higher overall computational cost, due to the improved NF density estimation resulting in fewer DLMC iterations.